Slushee-a/CpuTempToCom/Installers/readme.txt

 > Windows smart screen will tell you that this program isn't usually executed in people's computers and that it might be bloatware.
   To run it anyways click on "More info" and a "Run anyway" button will pop up.

 > Windows defender might detect it as a virus.
-For me, it once though it was a "Wacatac" trojan.
+For me, it once though it was a "Beareuws" trojan.
 Windows defender is stupid.

 > If you think these are red flags and that you should avoid running the program, fair enough.
   I promise that there isn't any malware in the program, but if you don't trust it don't install it.
 After all, it's your choice.